 The Ionic framework uses the Cordova and Capacitor plugins to provide access to device's built-in features, such as the camera, flashlight, GPS, and audio recorder.

-There's constant activity on the Ionic Forum, where community members exchange knowledge and help each other overcome their development challenges.
+There's constant activity on the Ionic Framework Forum, where community members exchange knowledge and help each other overcome their development challenges.

-Mobile apps: Daily Nanny, Strudel, Breethe.
+Mobile app examples: Daily Nanny, Strudel, Breethe.